mondainai247/himitsupy/README.md

-# MosPy
+# Himitsupy

-MosPy is a fork of the cosmospy library and aims to be a versatile transaction signing library for the whole cosmos ecosystem.
+Himitsupy is fork of MosPy which is a fork of the cosmospy library and aims to be a versatile transaction signing library for the whole cosmos ecosystem.
 It depends [cosmospy-protobuf](https://github.com/ctrl-Felix/cosmospy-protobuf) for the protos.
-Through this library you also can add your own transaction types and sign them through Mospy.
+Through this library you also can add your own transaction types and sign them through Himitsupy.

 ## Documentation